The Dzogchen Nyingthig Vidyadhara Centre

 A side view of the Dzogchen Nyingthig Vidyadhara Centre.

-About our Lama A.dzom Rinpoche
+About our Root-Guru

-A.dzom Rinpoche is an accomplished Dzogchen master, a Tertön or revealer of new teachings, and a Mahāsiddha.
-Together with his wonderful sister Jetsunma, who is considered by many great masters and yogīs to be an emanation of the Goddess Tārā, he runs a picturesque monastery and retreat centre in the lofty mountains of Eastern Tibet.
-The monastery is named ‘Odyāna Samādhi Monastery’, after the great tāntric seat of Odyāna to the North-West of Kashmir, birthplace of the great master Padmasambhava, 8th century CE.
+Our Root-Guru AR is an accomplished Dzogchen master, a Tertön or revealer of new teachings, and a Mahāsiddha.
+Together with his wonderful sister, who is considered by many great masters and yogīs to be an emanation of the Goddess Tārā, he runs a picturesque monastery and retreat centre in the lofty mountains of Eastern Tibet.
+The monastery is named after the great tāntric seat of Odyāna to the North-West of Kashmir, birthplace of the great master Padmasambhava, 8th century CE.

-Our humble Dzogchen Nyingthig Vidyadhara centre is committed to the practice of Atiyoga under the guidance of A.dzom Rinpoche, his transmission and practice lineage.
-Sherab Gyatso, also known as Acharya Vidyāsāgar or simply as Acharya, is a student of A.dzom Rinpoche.
-Born in Switzerland in 1984, he is an Acharya in Sanskrit with a long history of learning from great Indian scholars and masters of Advaita-Vedānta or nondual Vedānta as well as its tāntric tradition known as Śrīvidyā.
+Born in Switzerland in 1984, he is an Acharya with a long history of learning from great Indian scholars and masters of Advaita-Vedānta or nondual Vedānta as well as its tāntric tradition known as Śrīvidyā.
 He learnt the fundamentals of Vipassana under the guidance of the realised Theravada Buddhist teacher Ajahn Tong Sirimangalo.
-His initial studies took place at Sri Kailās Ashram in Rishikesh, India, where he underwent several years of traditional education as a novice monastic during his early teenage years.
-Among others, he studied Sanskrit and Advaita under the renowned scholars Sri Swami Vidyānanda Giri and Acharya Siddhartha Krishna.
+His initial studies took place at Sri Kailās Ashram in Rishikesh, India, where he underwent many years of traditional education as a novice monastic during his early teenage years.
+Among others, he studied Sanskrit grammar and Advaita under the renowned scholars Sri Swami Vidyānanda Giri.
 After completing traditional studies, he studied comparative religion at the University of Fribourg in Switzerland, graduating with an M.A.
 He continued doctoral studies in Cultural Studies and Psychology.
 Today, he teaches Sanskrit and meditation in Switzerland.
-He has co-authored several books with Acharya Siddhartha Krishna, including a fresh translation of the Yogasutras of Patanjali in a signature edition with beautiful illustrations by a South Indian artist, the Bhagavad-Gita, the Ramayana, and the Guru-Gita – published by Nightingale.
+He has authored several books, including a fresh translation of the Yogasutras of Patanjali in a signature edition with beautiful illustrations by a South Indian artist, the Bhagavad-Gita, the Ramayana, and the Guru-Gita – published by Nightingale.

 Chöying Drolma or Dharmadhātu Tārā

 Chöying Drolma is a traditional Nātya and Lāsya expert and mother to the Dzogchen Nyingthig Vidyadhara Centre.
-With the blessings of Jetsunma, she teaches Dākinī Movement, Mudrās and Dance.
+With the blessings of AR, she teaches Dākinī Movement and Mudrās, as well as the traditional Dzogchen movement practices of the Adzom Drukpa tradition known as trul khor.

 Chöying Drolma teaches that our bodies are energetic manifestations of the primordial unity of stillness and dynamic movement.
 Awareness through movement enables us to centre in our bodies and liberate our emotions, thus allowing them to express their original purity of purpose.
 With more than twenty years of experience, Chöying Drolma shares the ancient, classical Indian lāsya temple dance embodying worship through movement and mudrās, the special hand gestures of the sacred feminine, the dākinīs, and the bodhisattvas.
 She teaches powerful sequences such as the Birth of Tārā and the Lotus Dance.